Revised by the AFS Governing Board on March 1, 2017.

 It is desirable to obtain full, careful, and continuing consideration of aquatic resource issues by all units.
-The units should identify and elevate issues to higher levels within the Society for debate, screening, and possible development of formal policy statements.
-A protocol is provided for unit involvement, to better enable the Society to identify issues worthy of policy guidance, and to identify informed members with specific capabilities to help the Society prepare scientifically defensible, objective, and technically accurate positions on specific issues.
+The units should identify and elevate issues to higher levels within the Society for debate, screening, and possible action.
+A protocol is provided for unit involvement to better enable the Society to identify issues worthy of policy guidance and to identify informed members with specific capabilities to help the Society take scientifically defensible, objective, and technically accurate action on specific issues.

-Each Division, Chapter, and Section of the Society should adopt a mechanism through either standing committee, Executive Committee, or by other means whereby issues relating to aquatic resources, professional ethics, and the environment that are of importance to the unit’s members can be routinely identified.
-The issues identified should be deemed of sufficient importance and scope as to warrant the development of a formal policy to provide political, social, and/or technical guidance to the staff and membership of the Society.
-Each issue, accompanied by a brief justification of need, and the names and addresses of unit members possessing the interest and knowledge to assist in the preparation of a policy statement should be forwarded to the Chair of the Society’s Resource Policy Committee (RPC).
+Each Division, Chapter, and Section of the Society should adopt a mechanism through either standing committee, Executive Committee, or by other means whereby issues relating to aquatic resources and the environment can be identified.
+Action at the unit level may be elevated to Society staff, and opportunities might also originate with the Society office.
+When warranted, Society units and staff will take action to provide political, social, and/or technical guidance from Society members and others.
+Each issue, accompanied by a brief justification of need and vision of anticipated actions, should be forwarded to the Chair of the Society’s Resource Policy Committee (RPC).

-Issues and support documentation are solicited at any juncture during the year.
-The RPC Chair will evaluate the submitted materials and, if it is deemed necessary to judge the potential utility and value of specifically proposed policies, he or she will seek further justification including a study report from the sponsoring unit.
-The ultimate decision of the RPC Chair relative to accepting, modifying, or rejecting suggested issue topics for development as formal policy statements will be forwarded to the sponsoring unit.
-Responsibilities for statement development (for those suggestions accepted) will proceed as outlined in the "Protocol for Establishing American Fisheries Society Policy Statements," which is as follows.
+Issues may be raised at any time.
+The RPC Chair will evaluate the submitted materials and, if it is deemed necessary to judge the potential utility and value of specific actions, he or she will seek further justification from the sponsoring unit.
+The ultimate decision of the RPC Chair relative to accepting, modifying, or rejecting suggested actions will be forwarded to the originating unit.
+Responsibilities for statement development (for those suggestions accepted) will proceed as outlined in the "Protocol for American Fisheries Society Policy Action," which is as follows.